Christian Friends Become Enemies

 It may feel like a stretch.
 You may not feel the person is an enemy, but the point is if Christ told us to be kind to our enemy, what more should we be doing for people we put in the "no longer talking to" category of our lives?

-A Biblical Christian Split
+A Biblical Example of a Christian Split

-Paul and Barnabas provide for us a biblical example of a Christian split..
+Paul and Barnabas provide us with a biblical example of a Christian split.
 Their relationship begins in Acts 9 with Barnabas acting as a representative for Paul to the apostles.
 The duo strike a partnership in spreading the gospel message, but this comes to a halt in Acts 15.
 They divide over the involvement of John Mark in ministry.
 John Mark had left an earlier mission trip before it's end.
 Paul wanted to exclude him from a future trip.
 Barnabas wanted to include him.

 Have you heard this before?
 Have you been a part of a discussion like this?
 There were differences over how to do ministry.